BBaoVanC/NameGenerator/README.md

 ---
 ### License
-_NameGenerator_ is licensed under the MIT license.
+_NameGenerator_ is licensed under the GPLv3 license.
 For more information, please refer to [`LICENSE.txt`](https://github.com/BBaoVanC/NameGenerator/blob/master/LICENSE.txt)